 Tis the season for Christmas decor!
-In light of that, I’ve written a round-up post with some of my favorite Christmas inspiration form last year!
+In light of that, I’ve written a round-up post with some of my favorite Christmas inspiration from last year!

 Let’s kick things off the right way with a whole house tour to get you inspired by some really phenomenal farmhouses!
-Grab some cocoa and listen to some Christmas music and you read to help with the whole effect.
+Grab some cocoa and listen to some Christmas music while you read to get the whole effect.

 Why visit one farmhouse porch when you could visit several!
-In this post, we spent some time taking a look around at six farmhouse porches total, getting inspiration on all the cozy outdoor décor you could use too!
-I introduced my own space and also visited some farms (online) who do DIY I love!
+In this post, we spent some time taking a look around six farmhouse porches total.
+So come get inspired with all the cozy outdoor porch decor!

-Wreaths for your dining room chairs is a festive addition this Christmas season!
-I highlighted these last year, but they’re a classic that works just in general.
-I grabbed some faux garland, and used some fresh greenery for mantels and centerpieces.
-The faux greenery is a huge time-saver that I think you’ll love too!
+Making wreaths for your dining room chairs are a festive addition this Christmas season!
+I highlighted these last year, but they’re a classic that will look great year after year.

 Here’s a super simple DIY that I think you’ll love!
-String garland is a great addition to your Christmas mantel and you’ll need just a few items to create it!
+String garland is a great addition to your Christmas mantel and you only need just a few items to create it!
 Seriously, it’s so easy!
-You need twine, cut to your needed length, and anything you plan for decorations.
+You need twine and anything you plan to use for decorations.
 I used some dried orange slices, faux berry picks, and antique vintage bells.
 The sky’s the limit for your creativity!

 Gather up 2 to 4 strands of garland, some small nails, a hammer (command hooks if you want to avoid holes), and a few rolls of ribbon and some floral wire.
-You’ll get to design a staircase garland and, bonus, learn to make beautiful bows!
+You’ll get to design a staircase garland.
+And as a bonus, you’ll learn to make beautiful bows!

 No Christmas is complete without a centerpiece!
-This post from last year was the first of 12 fun days of Christmas crafts, starting with an Advent centerpiece!
+This post from a few years ago was the first of 12 fun days of Christmas crafts, starting with an Advent centerpiece!
 And I started it out with a short history of Advent candles!

 Here’s a good one that your kids are sure to love!
-This is a simple craft that uses a favorite antique Santa figure to make your own Christmas jar or hurricane!
-This one from last year also took a look at the lantern from Everyday Edits!
+This is a simple craft that uses your favorite antique Santa figure to make your own Christmas jar or hurricane!

 Merry Christmas and Happy Holidays!